vichalder/asset_tracker_v2/README.md

 2. Verify that the server IP/domain and port in the device code match your backend setup.
 3. Check that your devices have an active internet connection.
 4. Verify that the API endpoints in the backend match those used in the device code.

+For issues with geofence alerts:
+1. Ensure that the geofences table is properly set up in your database.
+2. Check that devices are regularly updating their positions in the database.
+3. Verify that the geofence checking logic in the AlertConfiguration component is working correctly.
+4. Make sure the frontend is correctly fetching and displaying device and geofence data.